spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/credentials.md

 ## Password Requirements and Security

 Palette VerteX passwords are hashed and salted, the cryptographic key value of the password is stored inside the internal system database.
-The cryptographic key is created through Password Based Key Derivation Function 2 (PBKDF2) using SHA512 with an iteration count of 210,000.
+The cryptographic key is created using Password Based Key Derivation Function 2 (PBKDF2) and SHA512 with an iteration count of 210,000.
 The salt is 32 bytes long.

 All system administrators are required to set a password that complies with the following password policy: